jakearchibald/jakearchibald.com/static-build/posts/2020/07/different-tabs-different-versions/index.md

 # Are you prepared for multiple versions of your site running at once?

-I'm not finger-wagging – a lot of the things I work on use serverless builds, so they're vulnerable to at least some of the breakages I've outlined.
-I just wish we had better tools to deal with it.
+I'm not trying to finger-wag – a lot of the things I work on use serverless builds, so they're vulnerable to at least some of the breakages I've outlined, and some of the solutions I've presented here are a bit a weak, but they're the best I've got.
+I wish we had better tools to deal with this.

-Do you have better ways of dealing with situations like this?
+Do you have better ways of dealing with these situations?
 Let me know in the comments: